CDMR/AWSDatScientist/Readme.txt

           Las carreras en la nube ueden ser divertidas y gratificantes.
 Pero, ¿qué hace realmente una persona que trabaja en estos campos?
 Con una gran variedad de trabajos y compañias que usan la nube, no solo hay una respuesta a esta pregunta.
 Explore los videos y los recursos que aparecen a continuación para conocer algunas de las personas y los clientes que están solucionando grandes problemas de maneras innovadoras y creativas. https://www.youtube.com/watch?v=sSack6iIFuc

+          mY ROLE WE CAN BE UNXPEND CH DT FOR BI DT ANALITICT TEAMS DATA USING DEPENDS ON THE PROBLEM ROLE it not just bussniss decitions diferebce BIg Data an Data S, boths ahve computers similitudes computing our artificia neural networks people asking my hey can you so turn yo somebody being very succesfull in the market introduction to big data interetin set of the wich folllow i actuly go stander to common management an realise data is a huge problem in an electronic form to optimiza for healtl care so the ideae for the goverment is the catch is systel data base so are three other companies founded pixier normalize data cumpueable wrking together to solve problems conection with the team Open Sorce Spark
+          the most recent trusted analitics platform that by the way you run integrate all the data tranfomation maybe tool or capabilities wich aplication deveopers beliveme is depndin on a hole normalization software engeniering team to be art of prodction ambient, traduction other lenguage and skill is really enteri ecosistem

           Amazon Student Programs: AWS CLoud Support Associate "I decided to join Amazon because I feel like it's the coolest company out there right now, it's very quickly growing it's changing the world in e-commerce and cloud computing platform an I want you to be part of that changue"